-Best Credit Cards in Canada (2023)
+Best Credit Cards in Canada for April 2024

 A credit card allows you to borrow money from a lender to make purchases, which you then must repay over time.

-Here are 4 of the best credit card options for Canadians.
+Here are 4 of the best credit card options for Canadians:

 American Express Cobalt® Card